umich-vci/terraform-provider-satellite/docs/index.md

----
-layout: "satellite"
-page_title: "Provider: Satellite"
-sidebar_current: "docs-satellite-index"
-description: |-
-  The Satellite provider is used to interact with an instance of Red Hat Satellite.
----

 # Satellite Provider

- The Satellite provider is used to interact with Red Hat Satellite.
+ The Satellite provider is used to interact with Red Hat Satellite 6.x.

 ## Example Usage